ibm-cloud-docs/watsonxdata/jmx_metrics.md

 You can set up JMX metrics monitoring for your Presto pods on {{site.data.keyword.cloud_notm}} using Sysdig.
 With this monitoring setup, you can collect and visualize JMX metrics from your Presto instances.

 To view the metrics, you must create an IBM Cloud Monitoring instance and enable it for platform metrics.
-For more information, see [Getting started with IBM Cloud Monitoring](https://cloud.ibm.com/docs/monitoring?topic=monitoring-getting-started#getting-started).

 ## Access your monitoring data
 {: #access_monitoring_data}